alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/add_data.md

 1. Select **Add new resource**.
 1. Link or upload the data.
 1. Select **Publish**.
+1. If an error message appears, read it carefully as errors should be self-explanatory based on validation rules set in the template spreadsheet.
+Fix any errors in your spreadsheet and click Publish again.

 The new organogram will be added to the existing dataset.